 2. The 1887 Yellow River Flood

-Two decades earlier, the Yellow River demonstrated why the Chinese call it “China’s Sorrow.”
-In September 1887, weak dikes failed against the pressure of heavy sedimentation and rain.
-The river broke loose across densely populated plains, killing an estimated 2 million people.
+Twenty years before this event, the Yellow River lived up to its nickname, which is “China’s Sorrow.”
+In September 1887, the dikes gave way under the weight of heavy sediment and rainfall.
+On that day, the river broke loose across densely populated plains, killing an estimated 2 million people.

 The Yellow River had been breaking its banks for centuries.
 Managing these massive waterways was an engineering challenge that regularly failed, turning environmental problems into mass death.
 Each failure offered lessons, but implementing solutions across thousands of miles of river in an agrarian society proved nearly impossible.